SWelland1/Project2/README.md

 ##### General

-* The website conisits of one html page with different sections visible at different times to keep the website size smaller and increase loading speed.
-* The website has it's own custom favicon, making the site look more professional and helping the user to find the correct page if they have several tabs open in their browser.
+* A favicon is displayed helping to find the correct page if multiple tabs are open in the browser.

 ![Favicon screen shot](images/Favicon.png)